kyphan38/web/assets/docs/technical/os/2-memory.md

 --

 - The CPU requests code or data at a virtual address
-- MMU must translate VA to PA:
+- MMU must translate VA to PA
   - First, access memory to read the page table entry
   - Translate VA to PA
   - Then, access memory to fetch code/data